rapidojs/rapido/packages/rapido-dev-utils/README.md

 # @rapido/dev-utils

-This package includes some utilities used by [Rapido](https://github.com/rapidojs/rapido).<br>
+This package includes a library of dev utilities used in [Rapido](https://github.com/rapidojs/rapido) apps.

-Please refer to its documentation:
+Please refer to the Rapido documentation:

 - [Getting Started](https://rapidojs.dev/docs/getting-started) – How to create a new app.
 - [User Guide](https://rapidojs.dev/) – How to develop apps bootstrapped with Rapido.